YottaDB/YDBDoc/MessageRecovery/errors.rst

 AUDLOGFAIL
 -----------

-AUDLOGFAIL, Audit XXXX facility failed to log activity
+AUDLOGFAIL, Audit XXXX facility failed to log command

 Run Time Error: YottaDB was unable to send the to-be-logged activitiy by XXXX to logger.
 This prevents a process from taking the action when using XXXX.